richardbryceau/clarionforwindows/README.md

 by Richard Bryce, Sydney NSW AUSTRALIA https://au.linkedin.com/in/richardbryce

-Some code utilities that I have written.
+Some code utilities that I have written for the Clarion for Windows development tool (by softvelocity.com)

 GUID.
 Will return a global unique identifier.